 Scholarship Track: Fellows on this track are expected to select a scholarship mentor and develop a plan for completion of at least one scholarly product during the course of fellowship.
 Fellows are required to present their project at a regional or national conference and/or submit an original manuscript/product for peer review prior to graduation.
-Essential distinctions between the scholarship and research track are that with the scholarship track, 1) data analysis and/or hypothesis testing is not required and 2) development of a manuscript for peer-review is not required.
 Options include but may not be limited to an original research project, case studies, book chapters, review articles, MedEd Portal submission, and quality improvement projects.